Levantina longinqua

 Levantina longinqua is a poorly known species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Helicidae, the typical snails.

 The species is only known from its type series of uncertain provenance.

 Description

 A large Levantina species (height 19–22 mm, diameter 40–43 mm).
 Shell flattened and thick-walled.
 Colour greyish white, the five bands are fuzzy and light brown, interrupted by a white zig-zag radial pattern.
 Whorls are not keeled in juveniles.
 Last whorl abruptly descends towards aperture.
 Aperture a bit expanded compared to the last whorl, with a broad reflected rim.
 Umbilicus largely covered.
 Most similar to Levantina cilicica.

 Distribution

 The distribution is unknown.
-The species was described based on material allegedly originating from "Hasrat-Sultan" mountains southeast of Samarkand in Uzbekistan However, there is no other record of Levantina that far east and the species was never found again.
+The species was described based on material allegedly originating from Mount Hasrat-Sultan, southeast of Samarkand in Uzbekistan.
+However, there is no other record of Levantina that far east and the species was never found again.
 The material could have actually originated from the Taurus Mountains in Turkey.